nicolasKappa/College_Database/README.md

 Project College Database

-License

-No License

 Description

 The purpose of this assignment is to analyse a system and go through design steps using MySQL RDBMS, and perform very simple data entry and database backups.
 A college has decided to develop a database for “admins”, “teachers”, “students” and “courses”.
-The database needs to support an application that enables students to select from the offered courses.

 Here are the features of the application: